mKonic/HorseMenu/README.md

 ![image](https://i.ibb.co/BKcR3Bfb/Git-Hub-Ban.png)

 # Terminus: b0rk3d f0rk3d (formerly HorseMenu)

+A mod menu for Red Dead Redemption 2 and Red Dead Online published by Rockstar Games.
 **Strictly for educational purposes.**

-🚀 **How to use:**
+**Fork Reason:** Menu styling updates and various fixes.
+**b0rk3d-f0rk3d:** So there's no mistaking this for the Master build.

+## How to use:
-🔧 Use a popular injector available on GitHub and inject into `rdr2.exe`.
+Use a popular injector available on GitHub and inject into `rdr2.exe`.
-🔧 Inject at the game's Main Menu.
-🔧 Use (INSERT) Open/Close the menu.
-🎨 Visit [PlumbWick3d's Discord Server](https://discord.gg/Bzjtda42) for an *AIO* with the latest build and injector!
+Or, visit [PlumbWick3d's Discord](https://discord.gg/Bzjtda42) for an *AIO* with the latest build and injector!

 ---